seaside1/unleashed/README.md

 # Unleashed Binding
-This binding integrates with [Ruckus Unleashed Networks](https://support.ruckuswireless.com/product_families/19-ruckus-unleashed) enabling an OpenHAB instance to leverage presence detection, view  basic network information as well as blocking / unblocking clients from the network.
+This binding integrates with [Ruckus Unleashed Networks](https://support.ruckuswireless.com/product_families/19-ruckus-unleashed) enabling an openHAB instance to leverage presence detection, view  basic network information as well as blocking / unblocking clients from the network.
 The binding will connect to the CLI via ssh and use an expect script style to fetch information.

 ## Dependencies